solution-loisir/view-source/README.md

 2. Install dependencies: `npm ci`
 3. Start the dev server: `npm start`
 ## How it works
 Submit a URL using the provided form which trigers a GET method to a [Netlify function](https://www.netlify.com/products/functions/).
-Inside the serverless function, the URL is fetched and the content is returned as text.
+Inside the serverless function, the URL is fetched and the content is returned as text in global data using the `config` option.
 The template (index.njk) renders a colorized version using the [Syntax highlighting plugin](https://www.11ty.dev/docs/plugins/syntaxhighlight/).
 The same template (index.njk) is used at build time and for serverless rendering.
 ## Tech stack
 * Node `v14`
 * @11ty/eleventy@1.0.0-canary.48